- Prayer and Worship

 When we cross ourselves, let it be with a real sign of the cross.
-Instead of a small, cramped gesture that gives no notion of its meaning, let us make a large, unhurried sign, from forehead to breast, from shoulder to shoulder, consciously feeling how it includes the whole of us, our thoughts, our attitudes, our body and soul, every part of us all at once, how it consecrates and sanctifies us ...
-(Romano Guardini, Sacred Signs , 1927)
+Instead of a small, cramped gesture that gives no notion of its meaning, let us make a large, unhurried sign, from forehead to breast, from shoulder to shoulder, consciously feeling how it includes the whole of us, our thoughts, our attitudes, our body and soul, every part of us all at once, how it consecrates and sanctifies us.
+(Sacred Signs, 1927)

 But there are other gestures that intensify our prayer at Mass.
-During the Confiteor the action of striking our breasts at the words through my own fault can strengthen my awareness that my sin is my fault.
-In the Creed we are invited to bow at the words which commemorate the Incarnation: by the power of the Holy Spirit he was born of the Virgin Mary and became man.
+During the Confiteor the action of striking our breasts at the words "through my fault, through my fault, through my most grievous fault" can strengthen my awareness that my sin is my fault.
+In the Creed we are invited to bow at the words which commemorate the Incarnation: "and by the Holy Spirit was incarnate of the Virgin Mary, and became man."
 This gesture signifies our profound respect and gratitude to Christ who, though God, did not hesitate to come among us as a human being, sharing our human condition in order to save us from sin and restore us to friendship with God.
-This gratitude is expressed with even greater solemnity on the Feast of the Annunciation of the Lord and on Christmas when we genuflect at these words.
+This gratitude is expressed with even greater solemnity on the feast of the Annunciation of the Lord and on Christmas when we genuflect at these words.

-The Our Father is followed by the Exchange of Peace, the gesture which we express through a prayerful greeting of peace, that we are at peace, not enmity, with others.
+The Lord's Prayer is followed by the Sign of Peace, the gesture which we express through a prayerful greeting of peace, that we are at peace, not enmity, with others.
 This exchange is symbolic.
 The persons near me with whom I share the peace signify for me, as I do for them, the broader community of the Church and all humankind.

-Finally, with the new General Instruction, we are asked to make a sign of reverence, to be determined by the bishops of each country or region, before receiving Communion standing.
+Finally, with the General Instruction of the Roman Missal, we are asked to make a sign of reverence before receiving Communion standing.
 The bishops of this country have determined that the sign which we will give before Communion is to be a bow, a gesture through which we express our reverence and give honor to Christ who comes to us as our spiritual food.